beacoder/gptel-agent-loop/README.md

    * Monitors estimated context usage before LLM requests.
    * Automatically triggers context compaction when the context window exceeds a configurable threshold.
    * Supports model-specific context window sizes.
+   * Self-calibrates token estimation using actual API-reported token counts.

+3. **Session management**

+   * Auto-saves gptel agent buffers after each LLM response.
+   * Stores full session state (model, backend, system prompt, tools, parameters).
+   * Restore any session with `gptel-agent-harness-restore-session` or the most recent one with `gptel-agent-harness-restore-latest-session`.

 The goal is to make gptel agents behave more like reliable coding agents: